 - 6 Is it too late to prune my pear tree?

-- 7 Can you prune pear trees in summer?
+- 7 Can you prune old pear trees?

-- 8 How do you prune a pear tree for the winter?
+- 8 How do you prune pear trees for fruit?

-- 9 Do you need to prune dwarf fruit trees?
+- 9 What time of year should you prune fruit trees?

 When should pear trees be pruned?